bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 communication that can spark ideas about problems and opportunities.
 Those are discussions that would not likely arise from reading a document.
 Conversation, however, is just a tool.
 It doesn’t replace all documents.
-In Scrum, the product backlog is a “living document,” available at all times during product development.
+In Scrum, the product backlog is a "living document," available at all times during product development.
 Those who still want or must have a requirements specification document can create one at any time, simply by collecting the product backlog items and all of their associated details into a document